-Mulch is any material that is spread or laid over the soil's surface to conservate moisture, improve soil health, and control weed growth.
+Mulch is any material spread or laid over the soil's surface to conserve moisture, improve soil health, and control weed growth.

-It is a crucial part of sustainable agriculture because it is a decisive factor in on-farm waste management.
-Traditionally, strawberry growers in Spain use plastic mulching as the primary technique for strawberry cultivation but over time, this has resulted in a significant increase of plastic waste surrounding the Spanish strawberry fields.
+It is crucial to sustainable agriculture because it is a decisive factor in on-farm waste management.
+Traditionally, strawberry growers in Spain use plastic mulching as the primary technique for strawberry cultivation.
+Still, over time, this has significantly increased plastic waste surrounding the Spanish strawberry fields.